 Hardware & Operating System Requirements

 None!
 You should note, however, that Zoey’s Control Panel only supports Google Chrome.
-Read more about web browser compatibility here.

-Ease of Use
+Ease Of Use

-Here’s what I found upon clicking that link.
+Here’s what I found upon clicking that link:

 In general, Zoey scores highly in terms of admin ease of use.
 Adding products is simple.
 You can use the sidebar to the left to create advanced features for your products (like variables and product options) and ensure that your products rank well on search engines.